Portus: Linking Alloy with SMT-based Finite Model Finding: Related Work

 Bansal~\myetal~\cite{Bansal2018} present a calculus and decision procedure (implemented in \cvcfour) for the decidable theory of flat finite (but unbounded) sets of individual elements (not relations) with cardinality and set membership.
 This decision procedure is extended in Meng~\myetal~\cite{Meng2017} to handle formulas with relational operators such as join and transitive closure, and set comprehension.
 In the tool called \crs, they implement a fairly direct translation from Alloy's core language to this theory in CVC4's native language that uses one sort for all Alloy atoms except for integers.
 Meng~\myetal~\cite{Meng2017} report that on 40 queries, 20 are solved by their approach, but their approach is slower than the \alloyanalyzer\ for satisfiable problems.
 Mohamed~\myetal~\cite{Mohamed2019} report on an integration of this approach with the \alloyanalyzer, called \alloytosmt.

 \qalloy~\cite{Silva2022} is an extension to Alloy (which is why it is not included in Table~\ref{tab:comparison}) that adds quantities to tuples of a relation implicitly rather than having integers in explicit positions in a tuple of a relation.
 A tuple of atoms in Alloy has a quantity associated with it (rather than it just being present or absent in the relation).
 The advantages of a quantitative relation are that it supports multi-sets, typechecking can catch unit comparison errors, and there is a cleaner notation for mathematical calculations.
-Reasoning about quantitative relations is supported via a similar translation as found in \kodkod, except that membership of a tuple in a quantitative relation is not just a Boolean value (as in \kodkod) but now an integer.
-Thus, the constraint solving of an SMT solver can handle unbounded values for these quantitative relations.
+Reasoning about quantitative relations is supported via a similar translation as found in \kodkod.
+However, membership of a tuple in a quantitative relation is not just a Boolean value (as in \kodkod) but now an integer.
+Thus, an SMT solver is used to handle unbounded values for these quantitative relations.

 \textbf{Feature Comparison.} As can be seen in Table~\ref{tab:comparison}, most of the related work on translations of Alloy to SMT solvers focus on unbounded verification with the exception of \alloype\ to QBVF~\cite{ElGhazi2014}.
 As a consequence, no other work has had to deal with translating scopes on subsignatures or non-exact scopes.
 These works differ in whether they represent Alloy's signatures using multiple sorts or a single sort.
 In \portus, we use multiple sorts in our partition sort policy because of the symmetry breaking schemes in \fortress, which benefit performance.
 Our method for merging sorts goes beyond what is needed in Edwards \myetal~\cite{Edwards2004a}. \alloype\ to QBVF~\cite{ElGhazi2014} represent each sort using a fixed-size bit vector based on its scope.
 Additionally, \portus\ supports bounded integers using SMT-LIB integers with an overflow-preventing bounding scheme in \fortress.
 In~\cite{Meng2017}, integers are represented as a finite set of a new sort called `uninterpreted int' with a mapping from that sort to unbounded integers.